 Can we bring our own music or CD player?

 We do not allow you to bring your own CD player/music system.
 When you add music as an À la carte item or it is included with your package, we provide the amplifier, music on ipod, and a staff member of Wedding Bells and SeaShells to run the music.
 Our staff members know what songs to play and exactly when to play them per your instructions that you will detail on this wedding information sheet.
 It flows more smoothly this way.

 Do you provide chairs?

 Yes, we do have chairs available on the À la carte list.
 Chairs are only included in some packages but not all.
 You can always add chairs to any existing package as well.
 Keep in mind that most of the guests will have a camera or camcorder in hand and do not sit in the chairs provided.
 We do not recommend a chair for each guest.
 You might want to consider only having chairs for the immediate family, elderly, or guests with health issues.
-We can provide up to 150 white garden chairs and 100 bamboo chairs per wedding.
+We can provide up to 150 chairs maximum.

 How do I get a marriage license?

 Florida residents have a waiting period of 3 days.
 Brides and grooms of Wedding Bells and SeaShells that live outside of Florida, the state has simplified the process by eliminating the waiting period.
-Out-of-state residents can obtain a license the same day – they just have to make sure they arrive in time to visit the courthouse during regular working hours, which is Monday through Friday, times may vary based on county and location.
+Out-of-state residents can obtain a license the same day – they just have to make sure they arrive in time to visit the courthouse during regular working hours, which is Monday through Friday, 9am to 5pm.